energietransitie/twomes-backoffice-configuration/README.md

 - **Domain**: You should have a domain, like `example.com`, properly configured in DNS to point to your server(s).
 If you're using our configuration, replace `example.com` with your domain in all configuration files.

-- **Environment Setup**: We maintain both a test and a production environment, each on separate servers:
+- **Environment Setup**: We recommend a test and a production environment, each on separate servers:
   - Production URL: `<service>.example.com`
   - Test URLs: `<service>.tst.example.com`